 3 credits.
-Prerequisites: 100- or 200-level history course.
 A survey of the history of China from the nineteenth century to the present.
-Three important issues are Chinese culture, the cultural conflict with the West, and modernization.
+Three important issues are Chinese culture, the cultural conflict with the West, and, modernization.
 This course fills history concentration and other departmental requirements for non-western history.